Marjorie Rambeau: Personal life

 Rambeau was descended from colonial immigrant Peter Gunnarsson Rambo, who immigrated in the 1600s from Sweden to New Sweden and served as a justice of the Governor's Council.
 He was the longest living of the original settlers and became known as the "Father of New Sweden".

 Rambeau was married three times and had no children.
 She was first married in 1913 to Canadian writer, actor, and director Willard Mack.
 They divorced in 1917.
 She then married actor Hugh Dillman McGaughey in 1919, a marriage which also ended in divorce in 1923.
 Rambeau's last marriage was to Francis Asbury Gudger in 1931, with whom she remained until his death in 1967.
 Gudger was from Asheville, North Carolina.
 In the winter, they often stayed there, and in the summer, they lived in Sebring, Florida.
 His previous wife was killed in an automobile accident in Tampa two years before, but Rambeau and Gudger had been sweethearts years before when the former was the "toast of Broadway".

 In 1945, a truck struck the automobile Rambeau and her sister were in.
 Their car slammed into a tree, killing the latter.
 Rambeau sustained multiple injuries, including crushed legs and a possible skull fracture.
-Doctors informed her she might never walk again, and she was confined to a wheelchair for a year.
+Doctors informed her she might never walk again, and she used a wheelchair for a year.
 Rambeau did recover and successfully returned to acting.